MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### <a name="pattern"></a>Muster

 13 Ziffern:
-- Die erste Ziffer ist 0 oder 9.
+- Die erste Ziffer ist nicht 0 oder 9.
 - 12 Ziffern

 ### <a name="checksum"></a>Prüfsumme